this-week-in/helm-chart/README.md

 # This Week In Helm Chart

+## What is This Week In

+This Week In is a set of services designed to support the accumulation of data related to certain topics.
+This system runs on Kubernetes and handles monitoring Twitter channels, RSS/Atom feeds, and more, and dumping them into Pinboard.
+Another process then comes along and takes everything in Pinboard and synchronizes it into a PostgreSQL database.
+The `bookmark-api` is a Spring Boot-powered module that supports authenticated manipulation of the data in the database, The studio module is an HTTP and Vue.js powered front-end application that supports manipulating data through the API.
+You can search, change the text for, update, delete any entries in the studio.
+From there, the sky's the limit.
+The data can be exported to a bullet list in Markdown or some other process could come along and generate a static site.

+## Installation using the Helm Chart

 This Helm chart can be used to parameterize and install the system in a cluster of Google's Kubernetes implementation, GKE.
 It is Kubernetes, so in theory much of this should work on other Kubernetes distributions, but it has only been tested on Google Cloud GKE.